Merope (Pleiad): Marriage

-Merope is the faintest of the stars because she was the only one of the Pleiades to have married a mortal.
+Only six stars of the Pleiades are easily visible to the naked eye.
+Merope was said to be the faintest of the stars, the "lost Pleiad", because she was the only one of the Pleiades to have married a mortal.
 Her sisters had relations with gods and bore them sons, but Merope married Sisyphus and lived on the island Chios.
-Merope gave birth to Ornytion (Porphyrion), Glaukos, Thersander and Almus.
-The star Merope is often called the "lost Pleiad" because she was at first not seen by astronomers or charted like her sisters.
+Merope gave birth to Ornytion (Porphyrion), Glaucus, Thersander and Almus.
 One myth says that she hid her face in shame because she had an affair with a mortal man.
+Astronomers did not follow this myth when the stars of the Pleiades were named in the 17th century; the faintest of the named stars is Asterope rather than Merope.

 In art

 The several 18th and 19th century dramas and operas titled Merope deal with a completely different myth.
 There have been, however, artistic depictions of the stellar Pleiad:

 The Lost Pleiade (1874/75), a marble sculpture by Randolph Rogers, was inspired by Ovid's Latin poem Fasti, which recounts the legend of the seven sisters.
 The statue, which shows her rising from a cloud in search of her lost siblings, is on display in the Art Institute of Chicago.

 L'etoile perdue (The Lost Star, 1884) by William-Adolphe Bouguereau depicts the separated Merope from behind with her sister Pleiades as faint images in the background (see above).
 The title has also been rendered as "The Lost Pleiad".